paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

 (15) **State dam safety program** — The term “State dam safety program” means a State dam safety program approved and assisted under [section 467f(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section467f/e&num=0&edition=prelim).

+(16) **Underserved community** — The term “underserved community” means a community with a population of less than 50,000 that has a median household income of less than 80 percent of the statewide median household income.

-(16) **United States** — The term “United States”, when used in a geographical sense, means all of the States.
+(17) **United States** — The term “United States”, when used in a geographical sense, means all of the States.

 ### Statutory Notes